 - Add the corn and zucchini to the quinoa, along with the scallions and lemon juice and toss to combine.

 - Chill in the refrigerator and serve cold.

-The above picture of the Weight Watchers Quinoa Salad is the entire recipe.
+The above picture of the WW Quinoa Salad is the entire recipe.